 Health & Lifestyle Labels

-One of the biggest, if not THE biggest consideration for your candle label will be its packaging.
-Candles in a jar range massively in retail price and can vary from as little as less than £1 up to and over £100’s, so why is the candle label important?
-Well, it’s about communicating the high quality and value before the candle has even been lit!
+The biggest consideration for your candle label will be its packaging.
+It’s all about communicating the high quality and value before the candle has even been lit!

 What is CLP?

 CLP stands for Classification, Labelling and Packaging.
 It is a European regulation, (although there are comparable regulations in other regions) that gives information on the standard safety warnings for all candles, wax melts and candle products that are warmed or burnt.

 The Best Label Design Ideas for Your Luxury Candles and Waxes